Chain-yield-game/Chain-yield-game-Web/README.md

     - totalcontract balance generated from all of the paricipant
     - Your Investment from total pod balalnce
     - and Joining amount required to join in pod
-    - And Even live interest is accuring from AAVE protocol
+    - And Even live interest is accuring from AAVE or Yearn protocol
 ![Poddetails](Screenshots/Screenshot4.png)

 #### 5. After Chainlink alarm clock recognized that timer is finish, then chainlink VRF declared winner